Joystream/helpdesk/roles/validators/README.md

 The example below assumes the following:
 - You want to restart your node every 24h (`86400`s)
-- You have setup a user `root` to run the node
+- You have set up a user `root` to run the node
 - The path to the `joystream-node` binary is `/root/joystream-node`

 ```